ndigvijay/Connectly/README.md

 ### Backend Connection

+The frontend is configured to use environment variables for the backend URL:
+- **Production**: Uses the deployed backend URL from `.env` file
+- **Development**: Falls back to `http://localhost:6969` if no environment variable is set

-The frontend is configured to connect to the backend at `http://localhost:6969`.
-Make sure your OutFlo backend is running before using the frontend.
+The app is currently configured to use the deployed backend at `https://outflo-backend-tsms.onrender.com/api/v1`.

 ## 📱 Usage Guide